This isn’t a post about Candyland.

 Once I realized that my girls were capable of games beyond Candyland, there was much rejoicing.
 And that’s why this post isn’t (mainly) about Candyland.
 This is a post about all that lies beyond the land of candy and licorice traps … there’s a great deal of options out there.

 For those days when outdoor activities are out, for those times when the TV needs to be on the DL, for low-key fun that just might teach numbers, strategery, and healthy competition, board and card games are tough to beat.
-In the days to follow, we’re going to highlight our favorites, note what skills they require and teach, and hope that some fun results in your household (as it has in ours’).
+In the days to follow, we’re going to highlight our favorites (such as Snail’s Pace Race for beginners and Yahtzee for a slightly older crowd), note what skills they require and teach, and hope that some fun results in your household (as it has in ours’).

 Postscript: Board & card games can’t zap energy like an obstacle course, of course.